-If you or your loved one is considering aging in place, the best advice is this: Be honest and be prepared.
+If you or your loved one is considering aging in place in Nashville, the best advice is this: Be honest and be prepared.
 A candid assessment of health (both physical and mental) and unique needs helps you determine if aging in place is truly the right choice.
 If it is, the next step is to prepare a detailed plan for how you will handle each aspect of this lifestyle.

 Below is a checklist of the three most important things to discuss when considering aging in place.